I found, and plucked, an autumn-blooming rose,

 And song give youth, and youth give song, completeness.

-We are busy working to bring Alfred Austin's "An Autumn-Blooming Rose" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Alfred Austin's "An Autumn-Blooming Rose" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "An Autumn-Blooming Rose" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.